The Lynton & Barnstaple Railway

 best available books about the L&B.

-This book features an entertaining and highly detailed
+This book (from which much of the information on this page originates), features an entertaining and highly detailed

 history of the railway spanning from its conception to its